ServiceStack/servicestack.net/MyApp/_posts/2025-10-23_rdbms_jobs.md

-For even greater reuse of your APIs you're able to queue your existing ServiceStack Request DTOs as a Background Job in addition to [Commands](https://docs.servicestack.net/commands) for encapsulating units of logic into internal invokable, inspectable and auto-retryable building blocks.
+For even greater reuse of your APIs you're able to queue your existing ServiceStack Request DTOs as a Background Job in addition to [Commands](https://docs.servicestack.net/commands) for encapsulating units of logic into internal invocable, inspectable and auto-retryable building blocks.

 ### Queue Commands